PacktPublishing/Mobile-Application-Development-JavaScript-Frameworks/README.md

-# Mobile Application Development: Using JavaScript Descendent Technologies
+# Mobile Application Development: JavaScript Frameworks
-Code repository for Mobile Application Development: Using JavaScript Descendent Technologies published by Packt.
+Code repository for Mobile Application Development: JavaScript Frameworks published by Packt.

 ##What you will learn